What To Do While Awaiting Trial

 - Long-sleeve button-down shirt with a collar and long pants

-- Wear a belt or suspenders to keep up your pants
+- Belt or suspenders to keep up your pants

 - Conservative top and long slacks